guhjy/2015ori-1/materials/study_02/instructions.md

 In order to facilitate the planning of the face-to-face interviews throughout the Netherlands and Belgium, we would like to ask you to suggest several options (at least three) below and the address where the interview would take place.
 Note that you can choose the address as long as it is within Belgium or the Netherlands.

-Multiple suggestions are a necessity, given travel time by public transport has to be taken into account.
+Multiple suggestions are a necessity because travel time by public transport has to be taken into account.
 In the case that the suggestions are not physically possible for Jan Voelkel, he will contact you to try and reschedule.

 Please answer the following questions to schedule the interview.